Cookie preferences

 How do I get from KLIA to Kuala Lumpur city centre?

-The KLIA Ekspres train reaches KL Sentral in 28 minutes for RM 55 one way.
-Bus services take 60–90 minutes and cost RM 10–15.
+The KLIA Ekspres train reaches KL Sentral in 28 minutes for around RM 55 one way.
+Bus services take 60–90 minutes and cost around RM 12–15.
 A rental car from the KLIA arrival hall gives direct access to your hotel without connections or fixed schedules — practical if your hotel is not near KL Sentral or if you plan to drive during your stay.

 Is Kuala Lumpur worth visiting?